 Your enterprise prospect asks for a pentest report.
 Your SOC 2 auditor needs evidence of security testing.
 Your investor’s technical advisor wants to know if your application has been tested by someone other than your own team.

 You need a penetration test.
-Here is what that actually means, what happens during one, and how to decide what you need.
+Here is what that actually means, what happens during one, how it differs from scanners, and how to decide what you need.

 What Is a Penetration Test?